DOI-USGS/cdi-software-tutorials-2025/git-basics/pages/git-going.md

 email, and go over some basic commands.
 We'll be using a terminal and creating a couple of directories.

-## Creating a new emtpy repository
+## Creating a new empty repository

 ```terminal
 ~/Desktop/Tutorial $ mkdir new-git-repo